How to Cook the Perfect New York Strip Steak

 Like this?
 Leave a comment below!

-**This post was originally published April 2018.
-It has since been updated with more information and helpful tips.
-The recipe remains the same.
+**We originally published this post in April 2018, but we recently updated it with more information and helpful tips.
+However, the recipe remains the same.

 About